Exploratory and Confirmatory Factor Analyses of Religiosity. A Four-Factor Conceptual Model: Methods

 The R data frame generated from the \texttt{ZA5070\_v1-0-0.dta} Stata file was split in two data frames, one including the data from years 1991 and 1998 with 61928 records and another the data from year 2008 with 40526 records, so as to run EFA and CFA with distinct data.

 The data preparation was done in the following steps (identical for EFA, CFA and SEMs).

 First the selected variables were converted to ordered factors except \texttt{AGE} and \texttt{SEX} which were converted to numeric and unordered factor (categorical, nominal) respectively.
 Then, all ordinal variables were inspected to mark invalid/inconclusive answers as \texttt{NA} and remove spurious factor levels (e.g. levels for which no answer was recorded.
-After that, the ordinal variables were further inspected for the convenience of polarity inversion (reversal of the levels' order).
-More specifically, we wanted the top levels to represent the highest degree of beliefs in the ``supernatural,'' religious practice, traditional values, God giving life a meaning, favorable to religion influencing politics, unfavorable to modern science, and confidence in institutions (both religious and secular).
-In this way, all item loadings and correlations between factors were expected to be positive.
-This facilitates the interpretation of factor solutions, computation of factors' reliability and scores, and construction of summed scales.
-Table \ref{table1} shows the questions for which the polarity was inverted.
-Variables \texttt{V46}-\texttt{47} further required merging of top to bottom levels, so that all cases of ``no attendance'' were treated in the same way.
+After that, the ordinal variables were further inspected for score reversal.
+Table \ref{table1} shows the questions for which the scores were reversed.

 In the EFA stage we computed the correlation matrices using three different methods via the \texttt{psych::mixed.cor} function: Pearson (simplest), Spearman, and mixed Spearman/polychoric with polychoric correlations being used for variables with up to six levels (inclusive).
-It was found that the differences between the correlation matrices computed using the three methods were negligible and Pearson correlation produced marginally better factor solutions.\footnote{The polychoric correlation method is useful for ordinal variables with a small number of levels (e.g. when a Likert scale is used) but is based on the assumption that the latent joint probability density between pairs of variables is bi-variate normal, which was expected to be violated in our case.} Therefore, all variables were converted to numeric in a final stage, which allowed faster and more efficient computation of EFA, CFA and SEMs.
+It was found that the differences between the correlation matrices computed using the three methods were negligible and Pearson correlation produced marginally better factor solutions.Therefore, all variables were converted to numeric in a final stage, which allowed faster and more efficient computation of EFA, CFA and SEMs.